AY2425S2-CS2103-F10-3/tp/docs/UserGuide.md

 * Adds lesson(s) to a person identified by the specified index.
 * The index refers to the index number shown in the displayed person list.
 * The index **must be a positive integer** 1, 2, 3, …​
-* The lessons provided must be valid (person selected must have the lessons specified in argument provided)
+* The lessons provided must not have the same date & time slot as existing lessons across TuitionBook.
+* The lessons added may be older than the current date & time.

 Examples:
 * `lesson-add 1 l/Elementary Mathematics;2025-12-12T12:00:00`